Trainings to Support Behavioral Health Access Challenges and Other Pathways

 Source: PA CareerLink 7/29/19

-HCC has issued an RFP to hire a regional transit consultant to work on aligning the transportation options already available along with routes and options provided by HCC partners, to ascertain how to create accessibility for workers and patients in this 24 hour, seven day a week industry, encompassing its rural challenges and Covid-19 impacts.
-It will also require accountability on the part of the largest employers to support new initiatives for their workers and will enable them to recover lost revenue due to missed appointments and unplanned absenteeism related to inconsistent transit access by workers.
+HCC worked with the Transportation Management Association of Chester County (TMACC) and Wells & Associates to produce a transportation analysis of area health care providers to ascertain how to create accessibility for workers and patients in this 24 hour, seven day a week industry, encompassing its rural challenges and Covid-19 impacts.
+Transit access also requires accountabilities on the part of the largest employers to support new initiatives for their workers and will enable them to recover lost revenue due to missed appointments and unplanned absenteeism related to inconsistent transit access by workers (and patients).

 HCC is appreciative of the funding created by PA Smart Grants but is aware that self-funding is mandated for sustainability.